DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/rowDragging/onDragEnd.md

 #include common-ref-eventparam

 ##### field(e.fromComponent): dxSortable | dxDraggable
 The instance of the row's source UI component.
+Works only for dragging between components.

 ##### field(e.fromData): any
 Custom [data](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/rowDragging/data.md '{basewidgetpath}/Configuration/rowDragging/#data') associated with the source UI component.
+Works only for dragging between components.

 ##### field(e.fromIndex): Number
 The row's original position.
 If the row is dragged from another UI component, the value is **-1**.

 ##### field(e.itemData): any
-The data object of the row being dragged.
+The row's data before dragging.

 ##### field(e.itemElement): DxElement
 #include draganddrop-ref-itemelementparam

 ##### field(e.toComponent): dxSortable | dxDraggable
 The instance of the row's target UI component.
+Works only for dragging between components.

 ##### field(e.toData): any
 Custom [data](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/rowDragging/data.md '{basewidgetpath}/Configuration/rowDragging/#data') associated with the target UI component.
+Works only for dragging between components.

 ##### field(e.toIndex): Number
 The position in which a row is placed.
 If the row is dragged away from the UI component, the value is **-1**.